feature-requests-saas

 When Mozilla — the web’s most popular open-source browser — rebranded, they successfully used customer improvement suggestions.
 Many knew Mozilla as they fell under Firefox, but the company’s rebranding worked to release a new suite of apps to help expand into new markets.

-Because Firefox’s well-known emblem can’t encompass all of the products in their roadmap, Mozilla created two new design systems and asked their consumers for feedback.
+Because Firefox’s well-known emblem does not encompass all of the products in its roadmap, Mozilla created two new design systems and asked its consumers for feedback.

 Customers thought the idea of being involved with choosing an entire design system was cool and were happy to give their insight into the growth of Firefox.